Making Event Study Plots Honest: A Functional Data Approach to Causal Inference

 \subsection{Validating Reference Bands in the Pre-Anticipation Period}

 To assess our testing procedure for validating a chosen reference band in the pre-anticipation period, we suppose that Assumption I (No Anticipation) is violated with a treatment anticiaption starting after event time $t_A=-4$.
-In this case, we consider ATT parameter functions that are non-zero for $t\geq t_A$; see Figure \ref{fig:ATTs_Anticipation}: \\[-7ex]
+In this case, we consider ATT parameter functions that are non-zero starting at $t=-3.5 \in (-4,-3)$; see Figure \ref{fig:ATTs_Anticipation}: \\[-7ex]

 \spacingset{1}

 \spacingset{1.50}